 Professor Elena Giovannoni, Centre Director

-- ‘Identity and diversity’, Professor Fiona Moore
+- ‘Identity and working life’, Professor Fiona Moore and Dr Louise Ashley

 Paul du Gay